 Where will my Flight take place?

-All flights take place from our Museum hanger based in London.
-Ontario.
-Canada.
-At London International Airport (CYXU)
+All flights take place from our Museum hangar based in London, Ontario, Canada, at London International Airport (CYXU)

 When will my Flight take place?